vcvpaiva/Lucy/README.md

 The file tac-manual.conllu has an improved version, with manual cleaning of latex, to be described.

 The development version of the glossary is at the Definitions in Math (DefsMath) project page https://defsmath.github.io/DefsMath/

+Project changed to MathGloss and can be seen at https://mathgloss.github.io/MathGloss/database